hruboson/nixos-conf/README.md

     -drive file="C:\Path\to\vm\nixos.qcow2",if=virtio,format=qcow2 ^
     -bios "C:\Path\to\qemu\OVMF_CODE.fd"
 ```
-Again change the `drive file="..."`,`-cdrom "..."` and `-bios "..."` arguments.
+Again change the `drive file="..."` and `-bios "..."` arguments.
 This should boot up virtual machine with NixOS installed.

 I have also compiled a list of commands that might come in handy depending on what you are trying to achieve: